FridaWikell/frisa-booking/README.md

 | [Pixelied](https://pixelied.com/convert) | Convert images to webp |
 | [TinyPNG](https://tinypng.com/) | Compress images |

+The profile photo at the about page is taken by Linus Wikell.
 All other photos are taken by the website creator, [Frida Wikell](https://github.com/FridaWikell).

 ## Acknowledgements